 A New Field of Academic Inquiry

-The goal of the Roosevelt Center is to help foster sustained conversation, inquiry and action in the digital humanities across diverse languages in the emerging scholarly fields of civil society and interrelated Freemasonry.
-The Center approaches Freemasonry as an association historically representative of civil society giving considerable focus to the Enlightenment, as well earlier and later periods.
-It supports inquiry into the role Freemasonry assumed in private and public life.
-It explores Masonic thought in a variety of contemporary settings.
-The approach is multidisciplinary and intended to support a communication network across multiple institutions including independent scholars.
+The goal of the Roosevelt Center is to help foster sustained conversation, inquiry and action—including in the digital humanities—across diverse languages in the emerging scholarly fields of civil society, related Freemasonry, and the often overlapping field of the Western Esoteric Tradition.
+The Center as a first step approaches Freemasonry as an association historically representative of civil society giving considerable focus to the Enlightenment, but expanding to earlier and later places and periods.
+It supports inquiry into the different roles freemasonry assumed in private and public life.
+The approach is multidisciplinary involving established, emerging or potentially future disciplinary studies not currently formulated but born from young academics entering the field.
+The effort supports increasing development of a communication network across multiple institutions such as academic universities, non-profit corporations, foundations including independent scholars.